-GrainCorp encourages its shareholders to attend its AGM, where shareholders receive presentations on GrainCorp's performance and outlook and can raise any questions concerning the management of GrainCorp, the conduct of the annual audit, as well as questions on resolutions put to the AGM.
+GrainCorp encourages its shareholders to attend the AGM, where shareholders receive presentations on GrainCorp's performance and outlook and can raise any questions concerning the management of GrainCorp, the conduct of the annual audit, as well as questions on resolutions put to the AGM.

 The Notice convening the AGM is accompanied by explanatory notes regarding the resolutions to be put to the AGM.
-A copy of the Notice with the explanatory notes is lodged with the ASX and posted on GrainCorp's website.
+A copy of the Notice with the explanatory notes is lodged with the ASX and posted on the Company's website.

 Shareholders who are unable to attend the AGM in person may vote by appointing a proxy using the form provided with the notice, via an online facility or directly through the same online facility.
+Recent AGMs have been webcasted live so that security holders can follow proceedings online.
+The webcasts of AGMs are also recorded and made available to view after the AGM on the GrainCorp website.

-The results of voting on all resolutions at the AGM are reported to the ASX and posted to GrainCorp's website as soon as possible after the meeting.
+The results of voting on all resolutions at the AGM are reported to the ASX and posted to the Company's website as soon as possible after the meeting.